iterative/dvc.org/content/docs/command-reference/add.md

 previously tracked, it will be removed from the dataset, and the `.dvc` file will be updated accordingly.
-For new files and [directories](#adding-entire-directories) that are not currently tracked, DVC creates a new `.dvc` files to track the added data, and stores them in the
+For new files and [directories](#adding-entire-directories) that are not currently tracked, DVC creates new `.dvc` files to track the added data, and stores them in the
 <abbr>cache</abbr>.

 Leveraging the metadata in `.dvc` files and the <abbr>cache</abbr> structure,